 Career change isn’t just a practical or strategic decision – it’s a biological one.

-In this insightful session, Dr Nick Earley, Founder & Director of NavoMind, explores why even experienced, capable professionals can feel unsettled, foggy, or unexpectedly self-doubting when navigating career change in midlife.
+In this insightful session, Dr Nick Earley, Clinical Psychologist & Executive Coach at NavoMind, explores why even experienced, capable professionals can feel unsettled, foggy, or unexpectedly self-doubting when navigating career change in midlife.

 For many professionals over 45, a career pivot brings more than updated CVs and new possibilities.
 It can quietly activate the nervous system as if something is at risk.
 The result?
 Overthinking, urgency, avoidance, loss of confidence, difficulty making decisions – or swinging between excitement and shutdown.
 These responses aren’t signs that you’re incapable.
 They’re signs your system is trying to protect you.